Hibriten Mountain

 Hibriten Mountain, located just east of Lenoir, North Carolina, marks the western end of the Brushy Mountains range.
 At 2,211 feet, the mountain's summit is nearly 1,000 feet above the surrounding terrain.
 The summit is well known to the locals for its large welcome light which glows at night in the shape of a star in the weeks before Christmas and a cross before Easter.

-A fire tower was erected at the summit in 1927.
-It is considered one of the most important fire towers in western North Carolina.